-Welcome to the 2018 Torpedoes Swim Team of Heritage Oaks!
-Our team competes in West Zone - Silver Division of the Cobb Summer Swim League.
+Welcome to the 2019 Torpedoes Swim Team of Heritage Oaks!
+Our team competes in West Zone - Gold Division of the Cobb Summer Swim League.
 We compete in 5 regular meets beginning in May and complete the season with the Cobb County State qualifying meet in late June @ MVAC and State swim meet.
 More will be mentioned and deadlines for entries will be given at a later date.
 During the season, we hope to provide a fun and exciting way for our children to develop a love and respect for swimming as a lifetime sport and to approach each competition with a spirit of sportsmanship.

 The coaches will be placing the greatest emphasis on the individual swimmer and improving his/her swimming skills.
 They will be striving to find a balance between recognizing each swimmer’s personal best ability and having great fun.